Jeunese/jeunese.github.io/docs/docs-as-code.md

 That's what a Docs-as-Code approach offers.

+Docs-as-Code allows you to output technical documentation alongside the products your content refers to.
+It also allows you to collaborate with others to keep the content up-to-date and to track changes to content with version control.

 ## What is Docs-as-Code?

 Docs-as-Code is an approach to writing and publishing technical documentation using the same tools as code.
 Just as Engineering continuously integrates, deploys, tests, and monitors their work, technical writers continuously develop the documentation that helps people *use* the product.